maskhb/OpenShareDoc/JSX in React.md

     );
 }
 ```
-Here, the `event` in the event callback function is specially processed by React (following the W3C standard), so we can use it with confidence without worrying about cross-browser compatibility issues. **Note**: When using event callback functions, we need to pay special attention to the `this` binding issue, because in React, **except for the constructor and lifecycle hook functions where `this` is automatically bound to the current component, in other cases it is not automatically bound to `this`指向 the current component.** Therefore, we need to pay attention to binding `this` ourselves.
-Usually, in a class component, when using event callback functions, we need to bind the `this`指向 of the callback method in the `constructor` of the component, such as:
+Here, the `event` in the event callback function is specially processed by React (following the W3C standard), so we can use it with confidence without worrying about cross-browser compatibility issues. **Note**: When using event callback functions, we need to pay special attention to the `this` binding issue, because in React, **except for the constructor and lifecycle hook functions where `this` is automatically bound to the current component, in other cases it is not automatically bound to `this`point to the current component.** Therefore, we need to pay attention to binding `this` ourselves.
+Usually, in a class component, when using event callback functions, we need to bind the `this`point to the callback method in the `constructor` of the component, such as:
 ```javascript
 class Counter extends React.Component {
     constructor (props) {